nlsynth/karuta/docs/introduction.rst

      }
    }

-This code has 2 thread entry methods.
+This code has 2 processes.
 One generates random numbers and the another reads the numbers via a channel.
 When the code is compiled, generated Verilog code will have 2 state machines (*'always'* blocks).
 You can deploy the code to an FPGA board, connect the output to an LED and see it flickers randomly.